Traveling with your family is one of the best ways to bond with your kids. Seeing new places and creating shared memories are priceless.

 Tip: Don’t pay to choose your own seats!
 You can also avoid the bag fees by packing light in backpacks.
 More on that next…

-3. Use Backpacks & Packing Cubes to Avoid Bag Fees
+Hack #3.
+Use Backpacks & Packing Cubes to Avoid Frontier Baggage Fees

 Ok.
 This hack is a bit harder to do if your kids are little, or if you’re going on a longer trip.
 But if your crew is around age 5 and up, and you’re only going away for 4 or 5 days, avoiding buying bags can save you tons of money.
-The cost of checking bags, or bringing a carry-on suitcase can be more than the price of your tickets!
+Frontier Airlines baggage fees can be more than the price of your tickets!

 But here’s the thing…